datacoves/docs/docs/getting-started/developer/working-with-dbt-datacoves.md

 - **Quick model access using Cmd/Ctrl + P:** Learn how to quickly access models using the keyboard shortcut.

-- **Auto-complete feature for efficient coding:** Discover the auto-complete feature to streamline your coding process.
+- **Auto-complete feature for efficient coding:** Discover the auto-complete feature to streamline your development process.

 - **Cmd/Ctrl + Enter shortcut for CTE previews:** Utilize the Cmd/Ctrl + Enter shortcut to preview Common Table Expressions (CTEs).